Bay-Shore-Systems-Inc/cache/README.md

 ```

 ## Stopping
-When you want to stop the cache there are two ways do to this.
-You can either stop all instance or a single cache instance.
+When you want to stop the cache there are two ways to do this.
+You can either stop all instances or a single cache instance.

 To stop a single cache instance.
 ```go